 The Jensen motor car company

-like car talk then you will love this website!
+This section provides access to the cars and autos manufactured under the name of the Jensen motor car company.
+An online guide for auto enthusiasts covering old and new cars and autos.
+If you like car talk then you will love this website!
 A free, online resource with facts and company information about the cars and autos made by the Jensen motor car company.

 Who Founded the Jensen Motor Car Company?

 History of Jensen motor car company